yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 Having seen that, let us start from the beginning.

 ### YALMIPs symbolic variable
 The most important command in YALMIP is [sdpvar](/commands/sdpvar).
 This command is used to the define decision variables.
-To define a matrix (or scalar) `P` with `n` rows and `m` columns, we write
+To define a matrix (or scalar) **P** with **n** rows and **m** columns, we write

 ````matlab
 P = sdpvar(n,m)
 ````

-A square matrix is symmetric by default!{: style="color:red"}
+Note that a square matrix is symmetric by default!
 To obtain a fully parameterized (i.e. not necessarily symmetric) square matrix, a third argument is needed.

 ````matlab
 P = sdpvar(3,3,'full')